DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 I use Hugo a lot these days, in all sort of internal and external sites, and after using (and developing) all sorts of CMS (Content Management Systems), I have to say that it provides me a spectacular and highly-productive content creation/editing workflow.

-This book for example has a companion websites that is created using Hugo, and I&#39;ve created a number of extra pages that help to improve my productivity (for example search and print pages)
+This book for example has a companion websites that is created using Hugo, and I've created a number of extra pages that help to improve my productivity (for example search and print pages)